allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

 **Retry policy**

-By default we assume that we are not able to deliver any kind of retry policy.
-It takes to many possibilities and decisions that are known only by developer.
+By default, we assume that we are not able to deliver any kind of retry policy.
+It takes too many possibilities and decisions that are known only by developers.

-To give possibility to set custom policy we decide to use `Polly` library and expose api in `DependencyCall`:
+To give the possibility to set custom policy we decide to use the `Polly` library and expose API in `DependencyCall`:

 ```c#
 protected override IAsyncPolicy<SampleResponseData> CustomPolicy(CancellationToken cancellationToken)